-Prepare a big bowl with 2 tablespoons of olive oil, swirled around the sides.
+Let the mixer knead the dough for 10 minutes, adding a little flour if it starts to get too sticky.
+Prepare a big bowl with 2 tbs of olive oil, swirled around the sides.
 When the dough is done, gather it into a ball and transfer it to the oiled bowl.
 Turn the dough a couple of times so that all the sides are coated with the olive oil.
 Cover and let rise someplace warm for one hour.

 ♦ The “let dough rise” step has been giving me trouble.
 Since I live in a rainforest, and I keep my house very cool, I don’t really have a “warm place” that encourages the dough to rise.
 Previously, I’ve placed the bowl on the counter over the dishwasher while I ran a load of dishes.
 That helped but it wasn’t quite enough.
 This time I set the oven to warm just as I started to make the bread.
 I turned it off after 2 minutes, so it was warm but not hot by the time I was ready for the bread to rise.
 I think this is the answer — but you have to watch to be sure your bread dough doesn’t escape the bowl!